Who, What and Why is Captain Realty?

 Is it true that you are selective in who you work with?

 Yes, in the sense that I only have so many hours in the day, and I can't be all things to all people.
 I refuse to be over-extended.
 If I am unable to deliver 110% to a client, I am only doing a disservice to the client.
-And if a potential client has interests that aren't my specialties, like a suburban subdivision home, or a property they can flip in a year, then again, I am failing to be honest to either of us by working with a subject which I find uninspiring, and will result in a less than professional outcome.
+And if a potential client has interests that aren't my specialties, like a suburban subdivision home, or a generic new construction condo, or a property they can flip in a year, then again, I am failing to be honest to either of us by working with a subject which I find uninspiring, and will result in a less than professional outcome.

 What are your specialties?